 There have been settlements in Hemingford Abbots from earliest times; archaeological finds of flints and stone tools indicate stone-age peoples, and a Roman sarcophagus was uncovered close to the A14 – today’s road follows the route of a Roman military road.

 The name ‘Hemingford’ dates from the 8th century; it means ‘the ford of Hema’s people’ and describes a settlement around a river crossing.
 ‘Abbots’ refers to Ramsey Abbey’s ownership of the manor from 974 A.D until 1539.

 By 1250 the village had 96 holdings but numbers declined a century later when the village suffered the ravages of the Black Death.

 After Ramsey Abbey was dissolved in 1539 the land belonged to various national figures.
 A number of properties or barns dating back to the 16th and 17th century have survived including the only remaining pub in the village, The Axe and Compass.

-Some Parish Records survive from 1604.
-Among the outstanding relics are five of the fine bells which were cast and hung in 1754.
+Some Parish Records survive from 1693 but the outstanding relics of the 18th century are five of the fine bells which were cast and hung in 1754.